pnp/vscode-viva/contributing.md

 # Contribution guidelines

-Thank you for your interest in contributing to the Viva Connections Toolkit extension.
+Thank you for your interest in contributing to the SharePoint Framework Toolkit extension.
 In this guide, we will walk you through the steps to get started.

 ## Before you start